 June is Caribbean American Heritage Month, a celebratory month to recognize the contributions of Caribbean Immigrants have made to the United States.
 From food to literature, Caribbean Americans have contributed so much to the vitality and history of the United States.
 As a Caribbean American (my mother is from Antigua), I’m very proud of myContinue reading “Reads to Celebrate Caribbean American Heritage Month”

 Welcome to Friday Debate, a feature on cup of tea with that book, please, where every Friday a question will be posted that tantalize the brain and expands our horizons.
-For this week’s question: Continue reading “Friday Debate: Holidays in Public Libraries”

 I normally don’t advocate for private businesses on my blog.
 However, this is one business that holds a special place in my heart.

 Frankenstein, most popular novel by Mary Shelley, is considered to be one of the best horror stories written in literature history.
 But you do you know the history behind this amazing novel?
 Here are some little know facts about the novel that took hold on our greatest fears: the consequences of playing God.

+Art is meant for all.
+Apparently, the Met Museum did not get the memo.
 The Metropolitan Museum of Art, located in New York City, will be partially breaking with its “pay-what-you-wish” policy.
 For the first time in half a century, the Museum will charge visitors a mandatory $25 admission fee.
 If you are a NewContinue reading “The Met to Start Charging $25 Mandatory Fee”